bysir-zl/byst-router/README.md

 r.Use(m1).Get("/user",h).Use(m2)
 // m1 -> h -> m2
 ```
-run handle is order by depth
+handle be run order by depth
 ```go
 r.Use(m1)
 a:=r.Group("/api")